Best Practice

 Qualitative codes can also be essential elements in quantitative research.

 But coding is not just about picking out phrases; it also requires interpreting the context in which they are used.
-For example, the phrase "easy to use" may be coded under a theme such as "usability," but it’s crucial to consider the context and tone to understand if this is being mentioned as a positive or a negative aspect by the reviewer.
+For example, the phrase "easy to use" may be coded under a theme such as "usability," but the context and tone should also be considered with respect to whether this is being mentioned as a positive or a negative aspect by the reviewer.

 Once the coding process is complete, the next stage is often grouping or clustering these codes into broader categories or themes.
 The aggregation serves to simplify the collected information into more manageable sets.
 For instance, if you've coded phrases like "easy to use," "intuitive design," and "simple interface," these could all be grouped under a broader category like "Usability."